Jabbawukis/model_trainigs_results/README.md

-# model trainigs results on the CONLL_03
+# model trainigs results on the CONLL_03 data set

 ## Round 1.